anonymouskid-tech/Number-system-converter/README.md

 # Number Converter — Program Documentation

 ## Overview
 Small desktop GUI application built with Kivy to convert numbers between Binary, Octal, Decimal, and Hexadecimal.
-Single-file implementation: `c:\Users\ADIX.C\main.py`.
+Single-file implementation.

 ## Purpose
 Provide a simple, colorized UI for quick base conversions and serve as a learning/refactorable example.